GitMasterBart/DataprocessingEndassignment/README.md

 ![Workflow overview](results/dag.svg)

 This pipeline starts with BAM files and a fastq reference.
-BAM files and sorted on postion and an index is created for each BAM. mm10.fa are called on the sorted BAM this result in a VCF(Variant Calling Format) file for each BAM.
+BAM files are sorted on postion and an index is created for each BAM. mm10.fa are called on the sorted BAM this result in a VCF(Variant Calling Format) file for each BAM.
 Once all sample have been filtered all the VCF files that contain KO will be merged into 1 VCF.
 Next step is to create a histogram where the variants for each chromosome are displayed.